gvwilson/sensibleadventures/iffy/iffy.md

 Aunt Naggie looked around.
 Greenhouse potatoes hung in net bags next to stacks of dried fruit in single-molecule shrink wrap.
-Burlap sacks of Cape Town rice piled higher than Iffy threatened to topple onto a line of people gossiping with each other as they waited their turn to buy ginger, cardamom, and bay leaves from a one-legged woman whose tweaked hair sparkled red and purple every time she turned her head.
+Burlap sacks of Cape rice piled higher than Iffy threatened to topple onto a line of people gossiping with each other as they waited their turn to buy ginger, cardamom, and bay leaves from a one-legged woman whose tweaked hair sparkled red and purple every time she turned her head.
-A surgical bot that had been converted for tailoring waited patiently, its four skeletal arms at its sides, while a man with a shaven head and an enormous beard struggled into a coat that was still a size too small for him.
+A surgical bot that had been converted for tailoring waited patiently, its four skeletal arms at its sides, while a man with a shaven head and an enormous beard struggled out of a salvaged coat that was a size too small for him.
 "I'll be fine," Aunt Naggie said.

 Ten minutes later Iffy turned the corner onto Rocking Horse Street